 Saint Clare’s offers the region’s most advanced radiation treatment and technology for various types of cancers.
 Our accomplished radiation oncologists utilize the following treatment protocols and therapy delivery technologies:

-RapidArc® treatments are delivered using a medical linear accelerator outfitted with an on-board imaging system that generates images to guide patient placement and treatment delivery.
+RapidArc® Volumetric Arc Therapy is delivered using a medical linear accelerator outfitted with an on-board imaging system that generates images to guide patient placement and treatment delivery.
 During a RapidArc® treatment, delivery of the radiation treatment is shaped and reshaped as it is continuously delivered from virtually every angle in a 360-degree revolution around the patient.

 Intensity-Modulated Radiation Therapy (IMRT): Intensity-modulated radiation therapy (IMRT) is an advanced mode of high-precision radiotherapy that utilizes computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor.
 IMRT allows for the radiation dose to conform more precisely to the three-dimensional (3-D) shape of the tumor by modulating—or controlling—the intensity of the radiation beam in multiple small volumes.
 IMRT also allows higher radiation doses to be focused to regions within the tumor while minimizing the dose to surrounding normal critical structures.